Applications for Advanced Study are due the second Friday of either Fall or Spring semester by 5 p.m. in room 304 White Hall

 To be admitted into Advanced Study in Middle Childhood Education, you must have your Praxis Core scores and application for Admission to Advanced Study submitted to the Vacca Office of Student Services in Room 304 White Hall by the second Friday of Fall Semester or the second Friday of Spring Semester.

-Other criteria for admission to MCED must also be met.
-See the requirement sheets located in room 304, or check the Vacca Office of Student Services web page.
+Other criteria for admission to MCED must also be met - for example, you must have completed half of the total hours needed for each concentration (including currently enrolled courses).
+See the Checklist for Admission to Advanced Study (PDF), or visit the Vacca Office of Student Services web page.
 MCED is a selective program.
 Our admissions process takes a holistic approach using test results, grade point average, and an interview.

 - Second Friday of Semester: Application for Admission to Advanced Study is due in room 304 White Hall by 5 PM.
 The application form is available online.
 Click on "Current Undergraduate Students" and then "Forms."